forcedotcom/SFDX-Data-Move-Utility/README.md

    $ sf plugins install sfdmu@<version>
    ```

-6. **If you find a bug in the beta line, please report it with diagnostic logs:**
+6. **If you find a bug in the new improved version of the plugin, please report it with diagnostic logs:**

    ```bash
    $ sf sfdmu run --sourceusername source@name.com --targetusername target@name.com --diagnostic --anonymise